cvs-health/testaro/README.md

 ## Code organization

-Some of the files of code are located at the root of the package directory.
+The main directories containing code files are:

-The main subdirectories of the package directory containing other code files are:
+- package root: main code files
 - `tests`: files containing the code defining particular tests
 - `procs`: shared procedures
 - `validation`: code and artifacts for the validation of tests